 Hostinger provides daily automatic backups:

-2. Go to "Websites" → select the website
+- Go to "Websites" → Select the website

 Option 3: WordPress Plugin Restoration (Universal for WP Sites)

-If your previous backup was created using a WordPress backup plugin, the quickest method is to restore it directly from the WordPress Admin Dashboard using the plugin's one-click restore feature.
-You don't need to worry about server backups, Baota Panel backups, or cPanel backups, because any WordPress website backed up with a plugin can be restored from that plugin.
+If your previous backup was created using a WordPress backup Plugin, then the quickest way is to use the Plugin for one-click restore directly in the WordPress Admin Dashboard.
+You don't need to worry about server backups, Baota Panel backups, or cPanel backups, because as long as the WordPress website was backed up using a Plugin, it can be restored from the Plugin.

 UpdraftPlus Recovery Tutorial

-UpdraftPlus is the most popular backup plugin for WordPress, and its restore process is simple and intuitive:
+UpdraftPlus is the most popular backup Plugin for WordPress, and its restore operation is simple and intuitive:

-1. Install WordPress on the new website (if performing a fresh restore)
+- Install WordPress on the new website (if it's a fresh restore)

-1. Go to WordPress Admin Dashboard → UpdraftPlus → Backups/Restore
+- Go to WordPress Admin Dashboard → UpdraftPlus → Backup/Restore

-3. If the backup is stored locally or remotely, click "Upload backup files"
+- If the backup is stored locally or remotely, click "Upload Backup Files"

-4. Select the backup to restore and click the "Restore" button
+- Select the backup to restore, click the "Restore" button

-6. Click "Restore" to begin the restoration process
+- Click "Restore" to start the restoration process

 Post-Restoration Actions